 The Kingdom Chippy

-A young woman works in a local chip and has to confront sexism and harassment in the workplace.
+A young woman works in a local chip shop and has to confront sexism and harassment in the workplace.
 Scots writer Laura Barbour meets the issue head-on in her powerful story about the challenges women face in modern Scotland.

 “Keep the 10p hen – that’ll mibbe cheer ye up eh!”
 He tuts, pleased wi himsel, tuckin his wrapped single fish under one arm.
 In ma mind, the pickled egg bursts in ma fist an vinegar dribbles through ma claws.The Kingdom Chippy by Laura Barbour